docusign/sfdc-recipe-auto-provisioning/README.md

 * Your SFDC security token is available from SFDC.
 At the top navigation bar go to your name > My Settings > Personal > Reset My Security Token.
 A new Security Token will be emailed to you.

+* Obtain a free account from [www.mailgun.com](http://www.mailgun.com) It is used to send a welcome message to the new member of your community.

 **Note: the ds_cache_defaults file requires your DocuSign and SFDC secret account authentication information.
 Don't allow the file to be stored in a git repo.**

 #### Start the app on Heroku